Coming Sunday, May 21, 2017

 All day: Community Garden Network, plant give-away and discussions about gardening and related topics.

-All day: Rock display and education.
-Mark Petrofsky, from the Northern California Geological Society, will display a wide variety of local rocks, many of them beautiful, and all of them with their own stories.
+All day: Rock display and education: The Northern California Geological Society, will display a wide variety of local rocks, many of them beautiful, and all of them with their own stories.

 All day: National Park Service ranger Naomi Torres will display material about and discuss the Anza Expedition, which passed through this area in 1775-1776 and the Juan Bautista de Anza National Trail.
 Also on display will be the El Cerrito trail map and way finding signs to El Cerrito paths developed by the Park Service.